alvanportfolio/midi-gen/docs/project-details.md

 - Python 3.8 or higher
 - PySide6 for the GUI
 - pretty_midi for MIDI processing
-- Additional libraries as needed by specific plugins
+- numpy
+- fluidsynth (Python wrapper for FluidSynth, e.g., `pyfluidsynth`)
+- pygame (currently used for `pygame.midi.quit()` in `midi_player.py` test, and potentially by `DeviceManager` if still in use for other MIDI I/O tasks, though primary playback is now FluidSynth)

 ### Setting Up Development Environment
 1. Clone the repository
-2. Install dependencies: `pip install PySide6 pretty_midi numpy pygame` (pygame is used by midi_player)
+2. Install dependencies: `pip install PySide6 pretty_midi numpy pygame fluidsynth`
+3. Ensure FluidSynth library is installed on your system if the Python wrapper requires it (common).
-3. Run the application:
+4. Run the application:
    - Using the script: `python app.py`
    - On Windows: `start.bat`
    - On Linux/macOS: `sh start.sh` or `./start.sh` (after `chmod +x start.sh`)